MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/custom-org-defined-backgrounds.md

 ## Overview

 Branding in Teams meetings allows organizations to extend their visual identities across the meeting experience.
-Brand images and colors help foster internal corporate culture building and increase overall brand awareness with external meeting participants.
-With the help of an organization's brand management and corporate communications teams, admins can easily set up and create branded meeting themes for various business units and departments within a single tenant.
+Branding through customized org wide backgrounds helps foster internal corporate culture building and increase overall brand awareness with both internal and external meeting participants.
+With the help of an organization's brand management and corporate communications teams, admins can easily set up and create custom org defined backgrounds for various business units and departments within a single tenant.

 By default, Teams premium licensed users who are either admins or have been assigned a meeting customization policy can create meetings that feature custom organizational defined backgrounds.
 These custom backgrounds can be selected by your end users with a premium license within your organization.